dime-coin/electrumx-docs/How-To.rst

 certificate.
 Therefore it's a good idea to make an offline backup copy of your certificate and key in case you need to restore them.

-Running on a privileged port
+Running on a Pivileged Port
 ============================

 You may choose to run electrumx on a different port than 50001